 STAY: You are near the heart of the action here for staying anywhere in the JLT/Dubai Marina/JBR area of the city.
 Nearest luxury offerings you can try Vida Emirates Hills or Taj Jumeirah Lakes Towers.

 The Emirates Golf Club is also home to a second championship golf course.
 Originally opened in 1996, this course was redesigned by golf legend and six-time major winner Nick Faldo.
 This new course re-opened in 2006 and since then re-named ‘The Faldo’.

-Added bonus is the LED floodlights throughout the course which allows golfers to continue playing late into the night.
+Added bonus is the LED floodlights throughout the course, which allow golfers to continue playing late into the night.

 The Els Club, Dubai Sports City

-Located in Dubai Sports City, the Els Club is the number one attraction, specially as the course is designed by the South African golfing champion, Ernie Els.
+Located in Dubai Sports City, The Els Club is the number one attraction, especially as the course is designed by the South African golfing champion Ernie Els.

 This 18-hole championship golf course features broad and gently rolling fairways, snowy white sand bunkers and beautifully designed sloped greens.

-Golfers of all abilities will enjoy this 7,538 yard course, with a choice of four set of tees, making it a popular destination for advanced as well as beginner players.
+Golfers of all abilities will enjoy this 7,538-yard course, with a choice of four sets of tees, making it a popular destination for advanced as well as beginner players.